SrividyaTirumala123/Automatic-Vacant-Parking-Management-System/README.md

 # Automatic Vacancy Slot Detection System

-This project employs Python, OpenCV, and PyTorch to detect and classify parking slots in video streams determining whether each slot is occupied or vacant.
+This project uses Python, OpenCV and PyTorch to detect and classify parking slots in video streams determining whether each slot is occupied or vacant.

 ---